Desert Coffee

 Desert Coffee is a Polish documentary film written, directed and shot by Mikael Lypinski.
 The film explores life in Slab City, a remote squatter community in the Sonoran Desert of Southern California.
 It was shot on a low budget with no crew.

 Summary

 Slab City is a squatter community in the Sonoran Desert, Southern California.
 The inhabitants, Slabbers, live in broken trailers or old school buses.
 Their closest neighbors are the United States Navy and Marine Corps, who practice aerial bombing in the area.
 Despite living off-grid in extreme weather conditions with no running water, electricity, sewage system or trash pickup, the residents enthusiastically embrace their freedom in the beautiful badlands of the desert.

-Rob hates coffee but as soon as dawn breaks he meticulously brews "the best coffee in the country" for the customers of his makeshift internet cafe.
+Rob hates coffee, but the minute dawn breaks he meticulously brews "the best coffee in the country" for his customers in his makeshift internet cafe.

 Release

 Desert Coffee had its world premiere at the Krakow Film Festival on 30 May 2017, where it competed at the International Documentary Film And Polish National Film category.
 The film was subsequently screened at several festivals in Poland, including Man in Danger in Łódź, where it was awarded the Grand Prix.

 It also screened in the United States at the American Documentary Film Festival in Palm Springs and the Spotlight Documentary Film Awards.
 The film had its Mexican premiere (Spanish: El café del desierto) on 15 October 2018 at the DocsMX Festival in Mexico city, where it received a Special Mention in the "Latitudes humanas" competition.

 Desert Coffee was broadcast on UR Play, the streaming platform of Swedish Television, under the title "En fika i öknen."
 The film was later acquired and released by both Netflix and Disney+ in Europe.